 Big Change in Late Summer of the Wasp Colony

-Then there is a significant transition in late August and September.
-The Queen stops her egg-laying, and doesn’t produce the pheromone that makes worker wasps serve(except some that will be future queens and males to fertilize them).
+Then, there is a significant transition in late August and September.
+The Queen stops her egg-laying and doesn’t produce the pheromone that makes worker wasps serve(except for some that will be future queens and males to fertilize them).

 These workers are essentially made obsolete and left without employment and unoriented.
 The trouble for us is that while adult wasps are predators of insects, that meat doesn’t feed the larvae itself.
-This is because Wasps can’t digest solid food, and sugar fluid is needed to survive in their adult stage.
+This is because Wasps can’t digest solid food, and sugar fluid is needed to survive in adulthood.
 So now they are wildly and insatiably hungry without larvae to feed.

-Wasps like simple foods; overripe fruit, carbonated drinks, and juices.
-Towards the conclusion of their short lives, their hunger leads them, exactly when we will use our gardens and outside areas to devour sweets, to look for simple sugar.
+Wasps like simple foods, overripe fruit, carbonated drinks, and juices.
+Towards the end of their short lives, their hunger leads them exactly when we will use our gardens and outside areas to devour sweets and look for simple sugar.
 For them or worse for us, the timing could not be better.

 Tips For Dealing With Uninvited Wasps